Accounting policies

 Derivative financial instruments are measured at their fair value and are reported as financial assets or financial liabilities as at the reporting date.
 They are initially recognised and derecognised in the financial statements on their settlement dates.

 Currently, derivative financial instruments in the KION Group mainly comprise currency forwards that are used for hedging purposes to mitigate currency risk.
-In addition, call option 2 on the remaining 10.0 per cent of the shares in Linde Hydraulics are reported as derivative financial instruments (see note ).
-The KION Group did not have any interest-rate derivatives as at 31 December 2015.
-In the previous year, interest-rate swaps had been used on an insignificant scale to hedge the interest-rate risk.
+The KION Group did not have any interest-rate derivatives as at 31 December 2016, as was also the case at 31 December 2015.

 In the case of cash flow hedges, derivatives are employed to hedge future cash flow risks from planned transactions and from firm obligations not reported in the statement of financial position.
-The effective portion of changes in the fair value of derivatives is initially recognised in other comprehensive income (loss), and is subsequently reclassified to the income statement when the revenue from the corresponding underlying transaction is realised.
+The effective portion of changes in the fair value of derivatives is initially recognised in other comprehensive income (loss) and is subsequently reclassified to the income statement when the corresponding underlying transaction is also recognised.
 The ineffective portion of the changes in fair value is recognised immediately in the income statement.

-A derivative is used in a net investment hedge to hedge the currency risk arising on translation of a foreign subsidiary’s financial statements into the Group’s reporting currency.
-The effective portion of changes in the fair value of the derivative is initially recognised in other comprehensive income (loss) and will not be reclassified to the income statement until the foreign operation is disposed of.
+A derivative is used as a net investment hedge to hedge the currency risk arising on translation of a foreign subsidiary’s financial statements into the Group’s reporting currency.
+The effective portion of changes in the fair value of the derivative is initially recognised in other comprehensive income (loss) and will not be reclassified to the income statement until the foreign operation is sold.
 The ineffective portion of the changes in fair value is recognised immediately in the income statement.

 If the criteria for hedge accounting are not satisfied, changes in the fair value of derivative financial instruments are recognised in the income statement.